 CDW (collision damage waiver) and TPL (third party liability) are REQUIRED.

 So know before you go: CDW is often part of people’s credit card benefits.
 Check your credit card and see if it is one of your benefits.
 It must be the credit card that you use to pay for the rental car.
 AND you MUST bring a letter/proof from the specific credit card showing that you PERSONALLY have CDW on that specific credit card.
 Then the agency will not make you pay for it with proof.

 TPL, unfortunately, is not usually covered on credit cards.
 So there is no way around this.
 You must pay for this.

 Also, if you use travel insurance (always a good idea!), check to see if your policy covers CDW and/or TPL.
 No reason to pay twice for the same thing.

 While San Jose has more grocery stores (and even Wal-Mart), chances are you aren’t spending your vacation in San Jose.
 (And if you are, please look around my Costa Rica posts to see what you are missing!)

-Here are a few things to know about grocery stores in Costa Rica:
+Here is what to know about grocery stores before traveling to Costa Rica: